Ashleigh Brilliant

-Ashleigh Ellwood Brilliant (born 9 December 1933) is an English-born American author and cartoonist.
-He is best known for his Pot-Shots, single-panel illustrations with one-line humorous remarks, which began syndication in the United States in 1975.
+Ashleigh Ellwood Brilliant (December 9, 1933 – September 24, 2025) was an American epigrammatist, author, and cartoonist.
+He was best known for his Pot-Shots, single-panel illustrations with one-line humorous remarks, which began syndication in the United States in 1975.

-Life and career

-Brilliant was born in London, England.
-He attended Hendon County School, London, in the 1940s–50s.
-He graduated from the University of California at Berkeley with a PhD in history in 1964 and taught on a "floating university", an educational cruise ship that traveled around the world in the mid-60s.
-He later taught at a community college in Bend, Oregon.
+Early life

+Brilliant was born in London, England, on December 9, 1933, to Victor and Amelia Brilliant.
+In 1939 the turmoil of World War II led Brilliant's mother to move with Brilliant and his younger sister, Myrna, to her hometown of Toronto in Canada.
+Brilliant's father remained in the U.K. The family then immigrated to the United States in 1941, settling in Washington, D.C., where Brilliant's father joined them.
+The family returned to the U.K. in 1947, after which Brilliant attended Hendon County School.

+Brilliant earned a history degree from University College London and lived for a time in Australia before returning to live in the United States in 1956.
+He earned a master's degree from Claremont Graduate School (now Claremont Graduate University) in 1957 and a PhD in history and geography from UC Berkeley in 1964.
+He taught at Central Oregon Community College in Bend, Oregon, from 1964-1965.
+He sailed around the world twice while teaching aboard a research vessel as part of Chapman University's University of the Seven Seas (now Semester at Sea) program.
+Brilliant met his future wife, Dorothy, during his second voyage.

-During the "Summer of Love" in San Francisco in 1967, Brilliant gave daily lectures near the Haight Street entrance of Golden Gate Park.
-He released a live album recorded in Golden Gate Park in 1967 on a small Hollywood, California, record label, Dorash Enterprises (Dorash LP-1001).
-The album, Ashleigh Brilliant in the Haight-Ashbury, is quite rare today.
+During the 1967 Summer of Love in San Francisco, Brilliant gave daily lectures near the Haight Street entrance of Golden Gate Park.
+He released a live album recorded at the park in 1967 on a small Hollywood, California, record label, Dorash Enterprises (Dorash LP-1001).
+The album, Ashleigh Brilliant in the Haight-Ashbury, is now rare.
 The material uses familiar public domain tunes and melodies and incorporates clever poetic lyrics about marijuana, the Diggers, San Francisco neighborhoods, and his personal experiences, all the while displaying a banter which ebbs and flows with his audience, who respond warmly to the performance and also participate in the songs.
 He states in the recording that he had been performing in this setting for approximately two hours each day the prior four weeks.
 He laughs throughout his performance, while the audience joins him in singing along and banging on percussive items.
-The album ends with a "Haight-Ashbury Farewell".
+The album ends with "Haight-Ashbury Farewell".